Up to $2 per square foot of turf replaced with low-water-use grasses and/or low-water-use plants (artificial turf does not qualify).

 - Re-landscaping must be completed within 120 days of the pre-approval inspection.

 - The IRS requires that the Soquel Creek Water District issue IRS Form 1099 to all rebate program participants receiving $600 or more per calendar year.
-In order to generate an accurate 1099, The District requires that rebate program participants submit IRS Form W-9 to the District when rebates are anticipated to be $600 or more per calendar year.
+In order to generate an accurate 1099, The District requires that rebate program participants submit IRS Form W-9 to the District when rebates are anticipated in excess of $600 or more per calendar year.
 The State of California Revenue and Taxation Code, Sections 17138.2 and 24038.2, exempts turf removal rebates from state taxation, however they are still subject to federal taxation and should be reported on your federal income tax return.